 About WEBA Natural Products

-She decided to avoid using palm oil, a controversial product that has been shown to be responsible for mass deforestation and habitat loss for the orangutan, particularly in Malaysia.
+Lydia also decided to avoid using palm oil, a controversial product that has been shown to be responsible for mass deforestation and habitat loss for the orangutan, particularly in Malaysia.
 Ethically sourced, naturally derived ingredients cost more, but many consumers feel that they are worth paying a little more for.

-WEBA Natural Products will continue to donate to worthy causes – whether it’s gift baskets for auction or free products at homeless shelters.
+WEBA Natural Products will continue to donate to worthy causes – whether it’s gift baskets for fundraisers or free products at homeless shelters.
 She was inspired by Anita Roddick of The Body Shop fame, and saw how a company could make a living while making a difference.
 Staying true to her values is what’s most important to her, and she hopes to create a culture among her staff that reflects that.